34 Animals That Eat Other Animals With Pictures

 The lynx is known for its ability to stalk and ambush its prey, using its stealth and agility to get close enough for a surprise attack.

-One of the primary prey of the lynx is the snowshoe hare.
-This small mammal is a favorite food of the lynx, and the two species have a predator-prey relationship that is closely intertwined.
+One of the lynx’s primary prey is the snowshoe hare.
+This small mammal is a favorite food of the lynx, and the two species have a closely intertwined predator-prey relationship.

 When the population of snowshoe hares is high, the lynx population also tends to increase, as plenty of food is available.